Archive for Edible but untried

 I was fortunate enough to spot one of these on a friend’s property this year and it is shown in the following video and photographs.
 It is recorded as growing from sandy soil (well, that’s most of the coastal plain!) and it’s range includes Perth.
 I think that there is a some chance that this is Woorda but see below for further possibilities.

+Gyroporus occidentalis.
 The rapid blueing reaction in real time

-In situ view showing cap surface and pores
+Gyroporus occidentalis In situ view showing cap surface and pores

+Gyroporus occidentalis.
 View showing stipe and pore surface

 Some of the features of this mushroom match the description in the paper closely.
 The cap is described as “dry, floccose to matted woolly to heavily appressed tomentose, yellow-white to yellow buff to dirty yellow, cyanescent, with slightly extended margin”.
 This close-up of the cap surface seems to match that description.
-I couldn’s see that the cap margin was extended though.
+I couldn’t see that the cap margin was extended though.

+Gyroporus occidentalis.
 Cap surface

 The pores are yellow and cyanescent and approximately 0.3mm in diameter with a typically pentagonal outline.